Taken from their parents: There is nothing right about this

 signed a letter in January to the Department of Homeland Security urging it to halt plans to separate immigrant children from their parents.
 It read, in part: "The psychological distress, anxiety, and depression associated with separation of a parent would follow the children well after the immediate period of separation -- even after the eventual reunification with a parent or other family."

-Jessica Vaughan, director of the Center for Immigration Studies, a group that favors restrictions on legal as well as illegal immigration, told the Times
+Jessica Vaughan, policy director of the Center for Immigration studies, a group that favors restrictions on legal as well as illegal immigration, told the Times

 that she was concerned about some migrants using children as "human shields" to get out of custody earlier.
 Yet despite her concerns about fraud, even she said that family separation should only be used as a "last resort."

-Note: An earlier version of this commentary, due to an editing error, gave the incorrect title for Jessica Vaughan.
-She is the Director of Policy Studies at the Center for Immigration Studies,